mroman-ibs/FuzzyResampling/README.md

-Some additional procedures related to these resampling methods are also provided, like calculation of the Bertoluzza et al.’s distance (aka the mid/spread distance, see (Bertoluzza 1995)), estimation of the p-value of the one-sample bootstrapped test for the mean (see (Lubiano et al.
-2016)), and estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021b)).
+Some additional procedures related to these resampling methods are also provided, like calculation of the Bertoluzza et al.’s distance (aka the mid/spread distance, see (Bertoluzza, Corral, and Salas 1995)), estimation of the p-value of the one-sample bootstrapped test for the mean (see (Lubiano et al. 2016)), and estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021b)).
 Additionally, there are procedures which randomly generate trapezoidal fuzzy numbers using some well-known statistical distributions (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)).

-The following procedures are available in the library (R language):
+The following procedures are available in the library:

 -   Resampling procedures: